 If you arrive at the test center after one (1) hour of testing time has elapsed, you will not be permitted to enter the test center.

 The Admissions Rules require a positive moral character determination before the Committee may recommend that an applicant be admitted to practice law.
 The process is initiated by the filing of the Application for Determination of Moral Character.
 The processing of these applications generally takes a minimum of 180 days and sometimes longer to complete.
 If you have not already filed a moral character application, you should do so now to avoid delays in your admission to practice law if you are successful on the California Bar Examination.
-The application must be filed online through the State Bar’s website under the requirements section.
+The application must be filed online through your Applicant Portal.

-You will be able to print a duplicate admittance ticket from your Status Screen.
-You also may change your assigned test center, although space may not be available at your preferred test center, from your Status Screen.
-The last day to change your test center is January 15, 2019.
+Your admittance ticket will be emailed to you.
+You will be able to re-print a duplicate admittance ticket from your email.
+You also may change your assigned test center, although space may not be available at your preferred test center, from your Applicant Portal.
+The last day to change your test center is June 3, 2019.

 For particular questions regarding your status or the other requirements for admission, you should contact the State Bar's Office of Admissions in writing.
 Email communications are not permitted and a response will not be forthcoming if you send an email to the Office of Admissions concerning your file.
 If you need to contact the office, however, the following telephone numbers are provided:

 You will be able to determine whether your name appears on the pass list through the State Bar’s website at 6:00 p.m.
-(Pacific Time) on the same evening results are placed in the mail.
+(Pacific Time) November 15, 2019.
 You will need your File Number and Applicant Number, which are listed on the admittance tickets and ID badges, to access the pass list.